peteroupc/MailLib/docs/PeterO.Text.ProtocolStrings.md

 <b>Return Value:</b>

 A userpart prepared under the UsernameCaseMapped profile in RFC 8265 (among other things, the string will be converted to lowercase).
 Returns null if <i>str</i>
 is invalid under that profile (including if <i>str</i>
 is null or empty).
-For comparison purposes, return values of this method should be compared code point by code point (see RFC 8265, sec.
+For comparison purposes, return values of this method hould be compared code point by code point (see RFC 8265, sec.
 3.3.4).

 <a id="UserpartEnforce_string_bool"></a>
 ### UserpartEnforce